 Florida drivers can compare rates from a large selection of companies and choose options to fit their budget.
-Since the legal minimum is relatively low, basic auto insurance is often more affordable that full coverage, but most drivers still seek higher levels.
+Since the legal minimum is relatively low, basic auto insurance is often more affordable than full coverage, but most drivers still seek higher levels.

-Insurance For High Risk Drivers
+Insurance For High-Risk Drivers